marwai/-sparta_nodejs_webapp_ci/README.md

 When the source code in the develop branch reaches a stable point and is ready to be released, all of the changes should be merged back into master somehow and then tagged with a release number

+## Making Two branches in Jenkins
+Testing if new build is successful
+Test number 1